altsaxofon/forest-timber-map/README.md

 # Swedish Historic Housing and Forest Coverage Datasets

-This repository provides datasets and accompanying resources for the study of historical housing construction techniques in Sweden (1800–1920) and their relationship with forest coverage.
+This repository provides datasets and accompanying resources for a study of historical housing construction techniques in Sweden (1800–1920) and their relationship with forest coverage.
+The data can be explored via a custom web-tool: [The Forest/Timber map](https://erikarnell.se/forest-timber-map/web/)

+The first part is dataset containing ~5000 records of buildings.
+The data is scrapted from three major Swedish realtor webistes during one day in 2023.
+If the building techinque of the frame was specified this has been extracted and modeled into a taxonomy descripbed in the data model.
+This taxonomy contains different building techniques with a focus on wooden materials.

+The scond part is data about forest cover in the 1840s.
+This data has been extracted from a digitalisation of "Skogskartan" in the Swedish National Archive.
+This has been georeferenced and

 The datasets are available in multiple formats: CSV, GeoJSON, and GeoTIFF, ensuring compatibility with a wide range of tools and applications.

 ## Table of Contents
 - [Overview](#overview)